 In my mind, homemaking includes housekeeping but certainly isn’t limited to that.
 It’s entirely possible to be an excellent housekeeping but a lousy homemaker.
 And while a good homemaker has a reasonably tidy and sanitary home, she may not be a “perfect” housekeeper.
 Instead, I think a good homemaker keeps her focus on the people living in the house rather than the house itself.

-I’m also fussy about my house smelling clean so cat litter is scooped often, garbage gets composted, and other sources of odors are dealt with promptly.
+I’m also fussy about my house smelling clean so trash is taken out often, garbage gets composted, and other sources of odors are dealt with promptly.
 However, I can let the dusting and vacuuming go, and right now my kitchen floor could use a good mopping.
 While the main living areas are usually tidy, please don’t open my closets expecting to see color-coded perfection.

 There’s a limit to how much time I want to spend cleaning so I focus on what is most visible and what matters most to me and my family.
 That means that before I start actually cleaning, I make sure the house is in order first.
 Beds made, dishes done, “stuff” put away – that sort of thing.
 I also throw in a load of laundry and give some thought to the day’s meals.

-One of the women who commented on this topic on my Tea With Dee Facebook page said that homemaking is “about people and communicating love through actions”.
+One of the women who commented on this topic on my Facebook page said that homemaking is “about people and communicating love through actions”.
 I think that sums it up beautifully.
 When I think about the homes where I’ve most felt loved and welcomed, it was not because the house was spotless but because the women in those homes know/knew how to truly make a house a home.
 That’s the goal I strive for.

 I am grateful for the women I’ve known who have shown me what is truly important in being a homemaker.
 Here is a little bit about couple of them:

 You may also enjoy this post by my daughter who blogs at Retro Housewife Goes Green: